pemcg/embedded-ansible-canary-playbook-discovery/roles/amf-application-signature-oracle-db/README.md

 # amf-application-signature-oracle-db
-An Ansible Role that identifies an Oracel Database server as part of the Ansible Migration Factory Discovery process.
+An Ansible Role that identifies an Oracle Database server as part of the Ansible Migration Factory Discovery process.

 ## Variables
 | Variable Name | Description | Type |